ddmanyes/bulk-rnaseq-pipeline/README.md

 3. Select **Download ZIP**.
 4. Unzip the downloaded file to your desired folder.

-## One-Click Installation & Run (Recommended)

-We provide automated scripts to set up the environment and launch the app in one click.

-### For macOS Users

-1. Locate the file **`run_pipeline.command`** in the project folder.
-2. **Double-click** it.
-3. A terminal window will open, automatically install Python libraries, and launch the GUI in your browser.

-### For Windows Users

-1. Locate the file **`run_pipeline_win.bat`** in the project folder.
-2. **Double-click** it.
-3. A command window will open, automatically set up the environment, and launch the GUI.

----

 ## Manual Setup and Installation

 If you prefer to set up the environment manually: